lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     handling.
 For the purposes of this essay, I follow the conventional trend of depicting Hensley as the source of the practice.
 This is simply a matter of narrative convenience.
-As more archival material becomes available in searchable databases, such a America's Historical Newspapers, it seems likely that researchers will uncover that many expressions of serpent handling emerged spontaneously and independently of one another as preachers speculated on the
+As more archival material becomes available in searchable databases, such as America's Historical Newspapers, it seems likely that researchers will uncover that many expressions of serpent handling emerged spontaneously and independently of one another as preachers speculated on the